Elder Law Resources

 Public Guardianship Information

-The Office of Public Guardianship (OPG) was created by the legislature in 2007.
+The Office of Public Guardianship (OPG) was created by the Washington State Legislature in 2007.
 The legislation creating it, now codified in Chapter 2.72 RCW, was based on a bill developed by the Elder Law Section to implement recommendations of its public guardianship task force. (view the task force report).
 The bill was supported by the WSBA and many other organizations.
-Its object was to make guardianship services available to individuals who need them and are alone (without family members or friends to serve as volunteers) and poor (without the means to pay for needed services).
+Its objective is to make guardianship services available to individuals who need them and are alone (without family members or friends to serve as volunteers) and poor (without the means to pay for needed services).

 With the strong support of the Elder Law Section and many other organizations, the 2010 Legislature appropriated $274,000 in its supplemental operating budget "solely for the office of public guardianship to provide guardianship services for low-income incapacitated persons."
 Read about the Section's legislative effort.